web-dave/webdave.de/src/assets/posts/cypress.md

 });
 ```

 The `it()` as well as the `describe()` have 2 parameters, the first is a string and is output as a title in the test result.
-So the test result is clearly legible and meaningful afterwards.
+So the test result is legible and meaningful afterward.

 <img src="assets/images/cypress_6.png" class="" />

 The second parameter is our test.

-Remember, e2e tests are like a user test.
+Remember, E2E tests are like a user test.
 Everything the user does can be done in the test.

-In the tests you have access to the global cypress object (cy)
+In the tests, you have access to the global cypress object (cy)

 I have access to many methods via cy, let's take a look at some of them.
 The first method is one of the most important.